 Portraiture to me is more than a valuable record of our loved ones.
 It can and should be a beautiful and high quality record.
 I worked very hard at my portraiture for over 10 years.
 Then I lost everything.

-2008 I owned a big, fancy studio in San Juan Capistrano California.
+In 2008 I owned a big, fancy portrait studio in San Juan Capistrano California.
 The housing crisis hit my business very hard.
 We lost over 75% of our revenue in 2 months.
 I had to call it quits.
 I had just purchased the studio 2 years earlier and owed money to the bank and the original owners.
 Bankruptcy, shame and coming back to my hometown of Boise Idaho in 2009 was the result..

 A new chapter